Who We Are

 For the sake of the future of our economy, our community, and our society, every thinking manager needs to be familiar with Drucker's astonishing body of work and learn how to put his principles & practices into immediate practice to solve 21st-century management problems.

-Our business purpose is to provide readers with a practical guides to Drucker's thinking.
+Our business purpose is to provide readers with practical guides to Drucker's thinking, and how that thinking can be applied to issues facing managers today.

 We will do this in a variety of formats including articles, practitioner interviews, white papers and online/off-line short courses.